alpsteam/autonomous-labs/README.md

 ## Introduction to Microservices

 Here we can write about the technology and why its cool.
 E.g. what is APEX with some links and perhaps 1 or two screenshots.
+Or why are microservices popular and why should you do it with Helidon and Oracle Managed K8s.

 If you want to include an image, the image should be in a folder `/images` and can be shown like this: